 Ben shook his head.
 Tried to make a joke, smiling broadly.
 “She’d never be able to climb up here that quickly.”

-Travis chuckled, but only slightly, his mood still somber.
+Travis chuckled, but only slightly.
+His mood remained somber.
 Ben tried to think of something humorous to say but didn’t get the chance to speak before Travis spoke himself.
 “I’m sorry about what happened back there,” he commented, gazing off across the valley.
 “This happens sometimes.
 A lot, actually.
-She knows every single button to push, every single tactic to use to raise my blood level.”
+She knows every single button to push, every single tactic to use to make my fucking blood boil.”

 “Because she can.
 Because she wants to make me miserable.”
 As the joint was returned to him, he took a drag and continued to stare off into the night.
 Evidently, the weight of their argument remained heavy on his shoulders.
 “There was someone,” he continued solemnly.
 “An intern who was here for a while, from Laramie.
 He got in the middle of everything and really fucked it all up.
 Now, Katy can’t let it go.
 For that matter, neither can I.”